devth/devth.github.com/_drafts/2023-04-10-the-inner-loop.md

 The outermost loop is the CEO.

-The innermost loops are the Individual Contributors.
+The innermost loops are the individual contributors (ICs).

 And the loops in between are the managers, directors, and VPs.

 ## Optimization

-In this world, what does optimization look like?
-You can optimize an inner loop and it makes the immediate outer loop faster, more efficient, more impactful.
+You can optimize an inner loop and it makes the immediate parent outer loop faster, more efficient, more impactful.

-This extends all the way up the stack.
+The effect each on successive parent loop is magnified, extending all the way up the stack.

 - Increase the productivity of every IC on every team
 - Every manager below their director produces more work
 - Every director's time spent planning chunks of work covers more ground
-- Every VP's ability to strategically maneuver is increased
+- Every VP's ability to strategically maneuver and execute is increased
 - The CEO ultimate runs a more nimble, higher impact company that can respond to market conditions, external factors, and brilliant ideas